weilueluo/ucl-notes/COMP0023 Network Systems.md

 When received a packet, router will find the longest prefix match, if no entry found, the packet is dropped $\rightarrow$ so how do we populate the packet?

-(?)
-Keeps a routing table; Applies LPM to incoming packets --- What is LPM
+Keeps a routing table; Applies LPM (longest prefix match) to incoming packets

 - Initialize table for directly connected subnet; cost are minimal as they are connected.
 - Routing protocols add information on remote destinations